 This problem was soon solved by kits based on Samsung’s B-die memory, which would POST at their full rated frequencies.
 However, with the latest DDR4 systems we’ve seen little tangible difference between ‘Intel optimized’ and ‘AMD optimized’ memory.
 We’ve also seen some ‘AMD optimized’ memory fail to hit its top-rated frequency in Socket AM4 motherboards, while it’s fine in Intel systems – you largely don’t need to worry about this with DDR4 memory now.

 With DDR5 memory, AMD has introduced its EXPO profile system, which is similar to Intel’s XMP system.
-Your motherboard should detect its maximum rated frequency, latency timings and voltage automatically, and let you apply it easily.
+Your motherboard should detect its maximum rated frequency, latency timings, and voltage automatically, and let you apply it easily.
 In our own AMD Expo benchmarks, we’ve also seen EXPO memory perform better on AMD Zen 4 systems than non-EXPO memory.
-Similarly, for Intel systems you want to look for support for memory that supports Intel’s latest XMP 3 memory profile system.
+Similarly, for Intel systems, you want memory that supports Intel’s latest XMP 3 memory profile system.

-That’s it for our memory guide – you now know exactly which memory you need to buy for your system and budget (you’re welcome!)
+That’s a wrap for our memory guide – you now know exactly which memory you need to buy for your system and budget (you’re welcome!)
 If you’ve never built a PC before, then check out our guide on how to build a gaming PC, which includes information about installing and setting up memory.
-We also have full guides to the best CPU and the best graphics card for your needs.
+We also have full guides to the best CPU and the best graphics card for you to put in your new gaming PC.